0Hu-G/LLM-Literature-Review-App/README.md

 # LLM-Literature-Review-App
-## An LLM chatbot that scrapes the web for relevant articles and allows for QnA interaction with the PDFs for the user.
+An LLM chatbot that scrapes the web for relevant articles and allows for QnA interaction with the PDFs for the user.

+Features:
 First scrape the web for relevant papers relating to a scientific keyword Then store the PDFs as embeddings in a vector database Then allow for users to query from the different PDFs through an LLM